Lancaster West Estate

-Lancaster Road (West) Estate is a housing estate in North Kensington, west London.
+Lancaster West Estate is a housing estate in North Kensington, west London.

 It is in an area known as Notting Dale which experienced V-2 bombing during the Second World War.
 It was built as municipal housing as part of the slum clearances of the 1960s.

 The estate was designed in 1963-4 as part of a major Royal Borough of Kensington and Chelsea redevelopment scheme designed by architects Clifford Wearden and Peter Deakins but was later much modified and reduced in scale and ambition.
 It is immediately east of Latimer Road tube station.
 It opened in the mid 1970s, and was composed of one tower block (Grenfell Tower) of 23 stories and 900 other units.

 In the early hours of 14 June 2017, the Grenfell Tower caught fire, resulting in large loss of life.

 Geography

 The plot occupied by the Lancaster West Estate was created by a Slum Clearance Order.
 Large parts of North Kensington were remodelled to create the Westway.
 To the west of the overground tube line is the earlier Silchester Estate.
 Formerly, Silchester Road continued into Clarendon Road and Lancaster Road continued from this six-way junction south-east to Bramley Road, but the lower part has now been renamed Whitchurch Road.
 The phase 1 of the estate stands on land previously occupied by the following streets: